 Skip to main content

 CoreWeave AI Object Storage uses Access Keys to authenticate requests for users and workloads.
-Access Keys are created either in Cloud Console, or by using Workload Identity Federation, which is recommended for production.
+You can create Access Keys in Cloud Console or through Workload Identity Federation, which is recommended for production.
 Before you can create or manage Access Keys, you need an API Access Token with admin permissions.

 • Duration: Keys can be persistent, or they can be time-limited for up to 12 hours.